 One of the major benefits of the solution is the control and flexibility that it delivers.
 By building and retaining knowledge in-house, communication is better and expenditure is controlled.
 If there are any engineering changes, new information will automatically flow from Teamcenter into the documents, whereas previously all change control was done manually.
 Another key benefit is the cost-effective use of information.
 For new contracts, Siemens Mobility can draw on the preparation the company did for Thameslink.
 By rebranding style sheets and amending serial numbers, Siemens Mobility can quickly and easily prepare customized manuals for other customers.

 In short, a high-quality manual has been prepared and we have created a platform to allow us to repeat this success for future fleets.Dave HooperDirector of the Thameslink program, Siemens Mobility

-Siemens Mobility works with customers to improve the efficiency, reliability, safety, and environmental standards of road and rail transport.
-It is part of Siemens AG, a global technology provider, active in more than 200 countries and focusing on the areas of electrification, automation, and digitalization.
+Siemens Mobility works with customers to improve the efficiency, reliability, safety, and environmental standards of road and rail transport across multiple countries worldwide.
+It is part of Siemens AG, a global technology provider, with a focus on the areas of electrification, automation, and digitalization.

 - RapidAuthor for Teamcenter

 - Keep trains running at optimal operating levels

 - Maintenance manuals based on core engineering data